-The mapped peptide sequence.
+The mapped peptide sequence. * denotes a sequence that matches the input sequence.
 When using the fuzzy mapping option, amino acids that are different from the input sequence are highlighted.
 Furthermore, if a mass tolerance was also set, sequences that match due to common mass modifications are also shown, with multiple mods possible.

 An exhaustive list of all protein entries that the peptide sequence maps to, with direct links to PeptideAtlas.
 Multiple mappings are separated by the > symbol; identical protein sequences are indicated by the = sign.

 Guide to accession prefixes: ENSP :: Ensembl protein entry sp| :: UniProtKB/Swiss-Prot protein entry tr| :: UniProtKB/TrEMBL protein entry NP_ :: NCBI RefSeq reviewed protein entry XP_ :: NCBI RefSeq unreviewed protein entry NX_ :: neXtProt protein entry IMGT :: Immunoglobulin from IMGT database CONTRIB_ :: a potentially translated community contributed protein entry

 The location within the protein sequence that the first amino acid of the peptide maps to.

 The canonical sequence of the protein at the site of the peptide mapping, including flanking amino acids (a dash indicates the end or start of the protein sequence).
 PEFF variants, if present, are highlighted.